 12. Contact Us

-If you have any questions about our privacy practices, this Privacy Policy, or how to lodge a complaint with the appropriate authority, please contact us by email at privacy@labpair.com or by mailing us at LabPair, Inc., 3121 West Tucana St., Tucson, Arizona 85745.
+If you have any questions about our privacy practices, this Privacy Policy, or how to lodge a complaint with the appropriate authority, please contact us by email at privacy@labpair.com or by mailing us at LabPair, Inc., 6213 Greenbriar Ter, Fayetteville, PA 17222.